Can I Cancel My Impound Account in California?

 • the loan is made in compliance with the requirements for higher-priced mortgage loans established in Regulation Z, whether or not the loan is a higher-priced mortgage loan (a "higher-priced" mortgage loan is a loan that has a rate based on interest, points, and other loan terms that is higher than levels established by the Consumer Financial Protection Bureau), or

-How Can I Cancel an Impound (Escrow) Account in California?
+How to Cancel Your California Impound (Escrow) Account

 Lenders have different rules for canceling an impound account.
 Usually, the mortgage must be at least one year old with no late payments, and no taxes or insurance payments are due within the next month or two.